Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Introduction

-Recent advances in machine learning provide powerful tools for addressing challenges in automated and scalable DAS data analysis.
+Recent advances in machine learning provide powerful tools for automated and scalable DAS data analysis.
 Neural networks can learn representations directly from raw waveforms, enabling efficient and accurate detection across diverse signal types.
-In seismology, machine learning has improved seismic phase picking \citep[e.g.,][]{zhu2019phasenet, mousavi2020earthquake, sun2023phase}, phase association \citep[e.g.,][]{ross2019phaselink, zhang2019rapid, zhu2022earthquake, zhu2022end}, and waveform denoising \citep[e.g.,][]{zhu2019seismic, yu2019deep}.
-However, these advances have largely relied on decades of accumulated high-quality labeled data from traditional seismic networks.
-No comparable training corpus exists for DAS, despite the rapid expansion of DAS deployments.
-Moreover, DAS recordings exhibit characteristics that differ from conventional seismograms, including strong directional sensitivity, variable cable coupling, coherent noise patterns, frequent superposition of multiple sources, and non-standard data formats \citep{wang2018ground, lindsey2019illuminating, paitz2021empirical, muir2022wavefield, nasholm2022array, adeniyi2025directional}.
-These factors necessitate specialized approaches that extend beyond simple adaptation of existing seismic models.
-Supervised DAS models trained on carefully annotated subsets have demonstrated the ability to detect microseismic and other weak signals that conventional methods often miss, but their applicability remains constrained by labeling cost and generalization across arrays \citep{huot2022detection, lv2023monitoring, ma2023machine, yu2024daseventnet, boitz2024detection, 10.1093/gji/ggag061}.
-Unsupervised and self-supervised approaches provide a complementary strategy by learning stable representations from continuous DAS streams without manual labels, though they typically require a downstream task or a small labeled set to transfer learned features into usable detections \citep{zhu2023seismic, van2021self, ding2025dasformer, shen2026unsupervised}.
-Despite these advances, few existing methods generalize across multiple DAS signal types simultaneously.
-This limitation reflects both the complexity of DAS wavefields and the specialized training each signal class demand.
-This represents a critical gap for submarine DAS applications, which record diverse physical phenomena spanning seismic, bioacoustic, and anthropogenic sources.
-A unified detection framework would enable integrated analysis across these signals, offering opportunities across geophysics, oceanography, and environmental monitoring.
+For example, machine learning has reshaped earthquake-monitoring tasks, such as seismic phase picking \citep[]{zhu2019phasenet, mousavi2020earthquake}, phase association \citep[]{ross2019phaselink, zhang2019rapid, zhu2022earthquake}, and waveform denoising \citep[]{zhu2019seismic}.
+However, these advances have largely relied on decades of high-quality labeled data from traditional seismic networks.
+No comparable training corpus exists for DAS despite its rapid expansion.
+Moreover, DAS recordings exhibit characteristics that differ from conventional seismograms, including strong directional sensitivity, variable cable coupling, coherent noise patterns, frequent superposition of multiple sources, and non-standard data formats \citep{wang2018ground, lindsey2019illuminating, muir2022wavefield}.
+These factors require specialized approaches, not simply adaptations of existing seismic models.
+Supervised DAS models trained on carefully annotated subsets have demonstrated the ability to detect microseismic and other weak signals that conventional methods often miss, but they remain constrained by labeling cost and limited generalization across arrays \citep{huot2022detection, ma2023machine, yu2024daseventnet, 10.1093/gji/ggag061}.
+Unsupervised and self-supervised approaches instead learn stable representations from continuous DAS streams without manual labels, though they still require a downstream task and a small labeled set to transfer learned features into usable detections \citep{zhu2023seismic, van2021self, ding2025dasformer, shen2026unsupervised}.
+Despite these advances, few existing methods generalize across multiple DAS signal types simultaneously due to both the complexity of DAS wavefields and the specialized training that each signal class demands.
+This represents a critical gap for submarine DAS, where a single cable records seismic, bioacoustic, and anthropogenic signals.
+A unified detection framework would enable integrated analysis across geophysics, oceanography, and environmental monitoring.